mnms/docs/docs/command-line-interface.md

-## 5. cluster restart​
+# 5. cluster restart​

-Process 'cluster stop' and then 'cluster start'.
+Process 'cluster stop' and then 'cluster start'.​​

-​​
-​
-### Options
+**Options**

 (1) Force to kill all redis-servers(master/slave) with SIGKILL and then start again.